High voltage: Production

 The common static electric sparks seen under low-humidity conditions always involve voltage well above 700 V. For example, sparks to car doors in winter can involve voltages as high as 20,000 V.

-Electrostatic generators such as Van de Graaff generators and Wimshurst machines can produce voltages approaching one million volts, but typically produce low currents.
+Electrostatic generators such as Van de Graaff generators and Wimshurst machines can produce voltages approaching one million volts at several amps, but typically don't last long enough to cause damage.
 Induction coils operate on the flyback effect resulting in voltages greater than the turns ratio multiplied by the input voltage.
 They typically produce higher currents than electrostatic machines, but each doubling of desired output voltage roughly doubles the weight due to the amount of wire required in the secondary winding.
 Thus scaling them to higher voltages by adding more turns of wire can become impractical.
-The Cockcroft-Walton multiplier can be used to multiply the voltage produced by an induction coil.
+The Cockcroft–Walton multiplier can be used to multiply the voltage produced by an induction coil.
 It generates DC using diode switches to charge a ladder of capacitors.
 Tesla coils utilize resonance, are lightweight, and do not require semiconductors.

 The largest scale sparks are those produced naturally by lightning.
 An average bolt of negative lightning carries a current of 30 to 50 kiloamperes, transfers a charge of 5 coulombs, and dissipates 500 megajoules of energy (120 kg TNT equivalent, or enough to light a 100-watt light bulb for approximately 2 months).
 However, an average bolt of positive lightning (from the top of a thunderstorm) may carry a current of 300 to 500 kiloamperes, transfer a charge of up to 300 coulombs, have a potential difference up to 1 gigavolt (a billion volts), and may dissipate 300 GJ of energy (72 tons TNT, or enough energy to light a 100-watt light bulb for up to 95 years).
 A negative lightning strike typically lasts for only tens of microseconds, but multiple strikes are common.
-A positive lightning stroke is typically a single event.
-However, the larger peak current may flow for hundreds of milliseconds, making it considerably more energetic than negative lightning.
+A positive lightning strike is typically a single event, but the larger peak current may flow for hundreds of milliseconds, making it considerably more energetic than negative lightning.